monadgroup/FLParser/README.md

 FLParser is based on [andrewrk's node-flp](https://github.com/andrewrk/node-flp), but contains many improvements to clean up code and add compatability for newer versions of FL Studio.

 Please note: FLParser is currently in beta.
-Only the minimal things that we need are currently implemented (see [What Works?](#what_works) below), and some of them might break - if they do, or you find something new, please submit an issue or pull request.
+Only the minimal things that we need are currently implemented, and some of them might break - if they do, or you find something new, please submit an issue or pull request.

 ## install